 Lastly, think long-term.
 Consider whether the size and style of your bathtub will still suit your needs in the future, and how it could affect the resale value of your home.
 Larger, more luxurious tubs might appeal to future buyers, but they could also be a disadvantage if your home is in a market where space is at a premium.

-- Tip: Choose a size and style that adds value to your home while ensuring it serves your needs for years to come.
+- Choose a size and style that adds value to your home while ensuring it serves your needs for years to come.

 By considering these 6-8 steps, you’ll be better equipped to select the perfect freestanding bathtub size that meets both your practical needs and design preferences.